Charles Pictet de Rochemont: Diplomat

-Later life and posterity
+Later life and legacy

-In the summer of 1816 Pictet de Rochemont returned to his sheep and his maize fields having perfectly succeeded in his mission.
-The Swiss parliament or Diet (Tagsatzung), as it was at that time, expressed its recognition of his services.

-He died on 28 December 1824 at Lancy.
+In the summer of 1816 Pictet de Rochemont returned to his sheep and his maize fields having succeeded in his mission.
+The Swiss Federal Diet expressed its recognition of his services.
+He died aged 69 on the 29 December 1824 at Geneva.

-A statue of Charles Pictet de Rochemont has been erected Rampe de la Treille at the entrance of the Old Town in 1970.
+In December 1951, the Swiss charitable foundation Pro Juventute honoured Pictet de Rochemont in their semi postal series with a 5 centimes plus 5 stamp.
+Avenue Pictet de Rochemont in Geneva is named after him along with a plaque listing his contributions.
+In 1968 sculptor Peter Hartmann was commissioned to make a statue of him which was completed and installed the following year on the Promenade de la Treille.